danbonfil/danbonfil.github.io/github.md

 ---
 layout: default
-title: Git & GitHub
+title: GitHub
 parent: Languages Library
 nav_order: 5
 ---

-# Git & GitHub Cheat Sheet
+# Git & GitHub

 Git is a distributed version control system.
 GitHub is a cloud platform for hosting Git repositories and collaboration.